20+ step Shopify SEO checklist: roadmap to your store's high rankings

 Shopify SEO checklist: conclusion

 The fastest way to tick off many tasks from your Shopify SEO checklist is to automate them with a third-party tool, such as TinyIMG.
-It allows you to optimize images in bulk, enable lazy loading to improve page speed, generate content and get keyword suggestions with AI, fix broken links, and more.
+It allows you to enable instant indexing with IndexNow, automates metadata editing, generates content and keyword suggestions with AI, helps improve speed, and more.

 Frequently asked questions